flixha/RobustRAQN/README.md

 **Here is a list of some of the features:**
 - performs checks of data quality based on IRIS Mustang data quality metrics (see [ispaq](https://github.com/iris-edu/ispaq) if you'd like to compute quality metrics for your own datasets)
+- reads in mseed data from a Seiscomp Data Structure in parallel
 - takes care of changes in the station setups (e.g., changes in instrument response) and network/station/location/channel codes
 - takes care of mismatches, e.g. for the names of network, channel and location codes between seismic data and metadata in the most sensible way
 - corrects the sampling rate of traces that differ slightly